 3 comments

 1. Magnificent portrait of Gérard.
 Thank you.
-His regiment was called "The First Guide" the Queen's equestrian regiment.
+His regiment was called "The First Guide," the Queen's equestrian regiment.
 It was composed of the sons of the Belgian aristocracy.
-When there were not enough to make up a regiment, it was completed by "commoners" who were great athletes.
-This was the case for Gérard and his friend (my Dad) Léon Mortaigne, (both excellent riders), who followed him as Trafis to Alcudia in 1950)
+When there weren't enough to form a regiment, they were supplemented by "commoners" who were great athletes.
+This was the case for Gérard and his friend (my father) Léon Mortaigne (both excellent riders), who followed him as a Trafis to Alcudia in 1950

 3. Hello everyone,

-Gérard's dad loved water indeed, I saw him swimming in 1949 in the port of Antwerp... in winter... with my father with whom I believe he had done part of his studies.
+Gérard's father did indeed love the water.
+I saw him swimming in 1949 in the port of Antwerp… in winter… with my father, with whom I believe he had done part of his studies.

 Together they had discussed the future Club Med.

-Who had the idea at the beginning I don't know but the dad contributed to the financing since he had some "pebbles" available...
+I don't know who had the initial idea, but my father contributed to the financing since he had some land available…

-I remember Didy in Corfu very well a little after the opening and Gérard of course even if I was still small, I remember the large tables at lunchtime with a profusion of fresh products and the sea, the khaki tents recovered from the army.
+I remember Didy very well in Corfu a little after the opening, and Gérard of course, even though I was still young.
+I remember the large tables at lunchtime with an abundance of fresh produce and seafood, and the khaki tents repurposed from the army.

-I slept on camp beds in the cheetah tent, marked in white.
+I slept on cots in the Cheetah tent, marked in white.

-There was a small dance floor, a small orchestra, everything was very basic but what an atmosphere and we sang "Adam and R-Eve in paradise, walked like good friends... without shirts, without pants..."
+There was a tiny dance floor, a mini band, everything was very basic but what an atmosphere!
+And we sang "Adam and R-Eve in paradise, strolling like good friends... shirtless, without pants..."

-What wonderful memories and I have never stopped going to the club since...
+What wonderful memories, and I've been going to the club ever since...

 Leave a comment